saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/yaml.md

 ### `excludedTestFiles`
 <p><small>| OPTIONAL | ARRAY |</small></p>

-One or more paths to the playwright test files to be skipped.
+Excludes test files to skip the tests.
 Regex values are supported to indicate all files of a certain type or in a certain directory, etc.

 ```yaml
     excludedTestFiles: ["**/*.js"]